-Trump Tower Was Wiretapped By FBI During Obama Era–To Capture Russian Mob Boss
+Trump Tower Was Wiretapped By FBI During Obama Era To Capture Russian Mob Boss

-It appears that there was a Trump Tower wiretap by FBI, during President Obama’s presidency.
-Yet, unlike President Trump’s recent claims that there was a wiretap listening in on him during the election, instead, the FBI wiretapped Trump Tower in order to capture a notorious Russian mob boss–who remains a fugitive on the loose!
+It appears that there was a Trump Tower wiretap by FBI during President Obama’s presidency.
+Yet, unlike President Trump’s recent claims that there was a wiretap listening in on him during the election, instead, the FBI wiretapped Trump Tower in order to capture a notorious Russian mob boss who remains a fugitive on the loose.

-According to a report on Good Morning America, the FBI received court-approved permission to wiretap at Trump Tower.
-The organization spent two years wiretapping a Russian organized crime money laundering and gambling ring.
+According to a report by Good Morning America, the FBI received court-approved permission to wiretap Trump Tower.
+The organization spent two years wiretapping a Russian organized crime, money-laundering, and gambling ring.
 According to the ABC show, this notorious crime ring operated out of 63A at Trump Tower, just three floors below the Trump penthouse.

 Trump claims no he doesn't know any Russians.
 He knows Aras Agalarov, Dmitry Rybolovlev & Alimzhan Tokhtakhounov.https://t.co/uxdbpl1ZEx